GiorgioDaVinci/Daily-App-Planner/README.md

 As the image shows, the user can add events to the timeblock and save them to the timeblock once the save button is clicked on the righ-hand side of the timeblock.

+Here is a link to the deployed application: https://giorgiodavinci.github.io/Daily-App-Planner/

 md
     ![alt text](/images/Daily-planner.png)